judka-uriel/uriel-book/uriel_en.md

 smaller branches with foliage on the outer part of the tree.
-The leaves are visible from outside, while the trunk is hidden beneath the leaves — so too the deeds of the Orthodoxes are not visible to the external world, while the activity of the non-Orthodox is open to the world.
+The leaves are visible from outside, while the trunk is hidden beneath the leaves — so too the deeds of the Orthodoxes are not visible to the external world, while the activity of the non-Orthodoxes is open to the world.